Having a team of satisfied employees is a worthy goal for every business, no matter the type or size of company you operate.

 9. Legal/Financial benefits

 Legal and financial planning services can include consultations with financial advisors, assistance with budgeting, will-writing services, adoption assistance and identity theft protection.
-This demonstrates that you care about the wellbeing of both your employees and your company and understand what it takes to recruit and retain top talent.
+This demonstrates that you care about the wellbeing of both your employees and your company, and that you understand what it takes to recruit and retain top talent.

 10. Transport support